Find Affordable College Courses

 About 72% of the students majoring in natural resources and conservation at the school are women while 28% are male.

-Read full report on Natural Resources & Conservation at University of Wisconsin - Madison
+Full Natural Resources & Conservation at University of Wisconsin - Madison Report

 The in-demand master’s degree programs at Indiana University - Bloomington helped the school earn the #3 place on this year’s ranking of the most popular natural resources and conservation schools in the Great Lakes Region .
-Located in the city of Bloomington, IU Bloomington is a public school with a fairly large student population.
+Located in the small city of Bloomington, IU Bloomington is a public college with a very large student population.

 Of the 48 students majoring in natural resources and conservation at IU Bloomington, 42% are male and 58% are female.

-Out of the 28 schools in the Great Lakes Region that were part of this year’s ranking, Ohio State University - Main Campus landed the # 4 spot on the list.
-Ohio State is a very large public school located in the city of Columbus.
+A rank of #4 on this year’s list means Ohio State University - Main Campus is a great place for natural resources and conservation students working on their master’s degree.
+Ohio State is a fairly large public school located in the city of Columbus.

 Of the 27 students majoring in natural resources and conservation at Ohio State, 41% are male and 59% are female.